rotmanfinhub/deep-macrofin/README.md

 pip install -r requirements-doc.txt
 ```

-For easier testing, you can create a file in the root folder of the project, and import functions from `ecomodels`.
+For easier testing, you can create a file in the root folder of the project, and import functions from `deepMacroFin`.

 To properly run all tests in the `tests/` folder
 ```